AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 ```

-The problem in this case is that the first `this` is bound to the `const` box but the second one, inside the `setTimeout` will be set to the `Window` object, trowing this error:
+The problem in this case is that the first `this` is bound to the `const` box but the second one, inside the `setTimeout`, will be set to the `Window` object, trowing this error:

 ``` javascript
 Uncaught TypeError: cannot read property "toggle" of undefined
 ```

-Since we know that **arrow functions** inherit the value of this from the parent scope, we can re-write our function like this:
+Since we know that **arrow functions** inherit the value of `this` from the parent scope, we can re-write our function like this:

 ``` javascript
 // grab our div with class box